pavank7305/Currency-Converter/README.md

 # Currency-Converter
-Currency Converter built with HTML, CSS and Javascript.
+The project built with web technologies including HTML, CSS and JavaScript, performs currency conversions using open-source API.